 Today is my baby’s first birthday, but rather than celebrating with a pint sized cake and presents, we’ll be spending the day looking back at pictures of his funeral.
-Michael was born premature and at 5 ounces, was far too small to survive.
+Michael was born prematurely and at 5 ounces, was far too small to survive.

 Now, a year later, talking about our baby makes people uncomfortable.
 I’ve talked to other moms who have lost children shortly after birth, and their experience has been similar.
 So why is infant loss taboo?

 When I found out I was pregnant with Michael, I was surprised.
 We had planned to have more children but the timing was horrible.
 My husband was out of work and finishing his MBA.
 Our house was up for sale and we had plans to move shortly after graduation.
 I worried through the first few months, unsure how we would handle another baby, but as I began to feel Michael wiggle and squirm inside me I let go of my fears and allowed myself to look forward to this new addition to our family.